Address: 2371 NE Stephens St., Suite 100, Roseburg 97470

 Number of people employed by the Tribe: 1,100

 The tribe was restored without reservation land in 1982.
 All land held by the tribe has been by purchase.
 The Seven Feathers Casino Resort in Canyonville, including hotels, restaurants and entertainment venues, is the tribe’s main income source.
 Other businesses, such as the K-BAR cattle ranch in Rogue River, have been acquired in their economic diversification program.
-Since recognition, the tribe has developed housing, education and social services programs, business corporations, a utility cooperative, a charitable foundation, and a tribal court system.
+Since recognition, the tribe has developed housing, education and social services programs, business corporations, a utility cooperative, charitable foundation and tribal court system.
 The tribe is one of the largest employers in Douglas County.

 Points of Interest

 Oregon’s Interstate-5 passes through Canyonville, the Seven Feathers Resort and the heart of Cow Creek’s homeland.
 The area includes the Umpqua River, the Cascade Mountains, the Pacific Ocean and dunes and a growing wine industry.

 History and Culture